 The Vermont HMIS is a regionally shared data system.
 This system allows Partner Agencies to share client information to coordinate services for clients.
 However, Partner Agencies may not limit client service or refuse to provide services based on historical data contained in HMIS.
 HMIS data is not to be used for program eligibility purposes.

-Youth providers serving clients under the age of 18 must maintain HMIS client files.
+Youth providers serving clients under the age of 18 must maintain Not Shared HMIS client files.
 Youth under the age of 18 may not provide either written or verbal consent to the release of their personally identifying information in HMIS, unless they are emancipated or otherwise have the legal authority to do so.

 Complaints and Accountability